-We asked ourselves when people were particularly motivated to book holidays in the last three months.
-Google Trends has a clear answer to this question: after some hesitant searches for holidays at the end of 2020, probably related to the new mutations, the new year brought new hope.
-Especially last month, in February, we saw a clear upward-trend.
+We asked ourselves when people were particularly motivated to book holidays in the last two months.
+Google Trends has a clear answer to this question: throughout the whole spring, it is noticeable that Brits have a keen interest to travel.

-Amid the government’s plans to end Britain’s third lockdown, as announced on the 22nd of February, people are confident that hospitality will be open for vaccinated Brits abroad; and have rushed to book their spots under the Croatian sun.
+Since the government’s plans to end Britain’s third lockdown, as announced on the 22nd of February, people seem to be confident that hospitality will be open for vaccinated Brits abroad; and have rushed to book their spots under the Croatian sun.
 The surge in bookings shows that a clear plan to end the lockdown was the signal holidaymakers had been waiting for.
 And flexible solutions and low deposit holidays options will make Corona-safe travel even easier.
 For instance, Croatia Luxury Rent offers a flexible cancellation policy for bookings made after the 4th of February.

 Interest in holidays abroad despite Corona, lockdown extensions and cold winter temperatures has been steadily present over the last 90 days.
 There hasn’t been a time in recent history where the desire for a change of scene has been deeper, as search queries and bookings look to the distant future, as far off as late summer.

-Compared with 2019, in the past three months Brits have been even more eager to find their dream holiday.
+Compared with 2020, in the past two months, Brits have been even more eager to find their dream holiday.
 In 2021, people have waited on the edge of their seats for the right turn of events.
 The urge for a holiday escape can no longer be ignored.

-As mentioned above, our thorough research of search queries in Germany, Austria, Croatia, France, Italy, Hungary, the Netherlands, Poland, Sweden, Great Britain and Greece taught us about the general willingness to travel in Europe.
-Germany is at the top of the list with 3,113 search queries.
-Despite the tough pandemic regulations, there is also hope in Great Britain: in the last three months 2,110 people were interested in booking a holiday.
+As mentioned above, our thorough research of search queries in Germany, Austria, Croatia, France, Italy, Hungary, the Netherlands, Poland, Spain, Great Britain and Greece taught us about the general willingness to travel in Europe.
+Germany is at the top of the list with 2,891 search queries.
+Despite the tough pandemic regulations, there is also hope in Great Britain: in the last three months 3,335 people were interested in booking a holiday.

-The Netherlands (2,231 search queries) and Hungary (1,620 search queries) were also busy, followed closely by Italy, which ranked with 2,045 queries for holidays in absolute numbers.
+Also in the South of Europe, the mood to travel is rising.
+Italy (2,028 search queries) and Greece (1,772 search queries) were quite busy, followed closely by Spain, which ranked with 2,045 queries for holidays in absolute numbers.
 The lifted restrictions surely played a role – Italy is one of the few countries where restaurant visits and social gathering are possible again.
 This also brightens the mood for summer holidays.
-France, Spain and Sweden made the fewest search queries.
+France and Poland made the fewest search queries.

 Booking enquiries also tell us how cautious our European guests have been compared to previous years.
 Brits seem to be most interested in “no deposit holidays” and “countries safe to travel to” as well as “European travel restrictions”.
 Of course, many countries are still in lockdown, making entering Croatia all the more difficult.

 The decision to book a holiday has therefore been delayed from trips in spring to more secure-looking summer holidays.
 However, an improvement is in sight.
 The state of the pandemic in Europe should soon improve due to well thought-out safety regulations and widespread vaccinations.
-Until then, the dream of travelling once more is a warm hope in these last cold days of winter.
+Until then, the dream of travelling once more is a warm hope in these spring days.

 "We look forward to any news that gives hope for a return to the ‘old way of life’.
 We want to travel again, meet our friends — and be free," says Veljko Ostojic.